Instead of this:

 Validates the response as successful.

-Returns the response if it was successful; otherwise, raises an exception.
+Returns the response if it was successful; otherwise, raises

 - Parameters: